 - Season the pork on both sides with salt and black pepper.

 - Using a sharp knife, insert blade into pork, cutting small holes and insert garlic slivers all the way in so you no longer see them.

-- Season pork generously with cumin, adobo, sazon, oregano all over.
+- Place pork in slow cooker, and season generously with cumin, adobo, sazon, oregano on all sides.

-- Pour chicken broth in the crockpot, add bay leaves and chipotle peppers.
+- Pour chicken broth in the slow cooker, add the bay leaves and chipotle peppers to the broth.

 - After 8 hours, shred pork using two forks and combine well with the juices that accumulated at the bottom.

-- Remove bay leaves and adjust salt and cumin as needed.
+- Remove bay leaves and adjust salt and cumin to taste, as needed.